mavryk-network/LIGO/gitlab-pages/docs/advanced/first-contract.md

   view "v1" int int { UNPAIR ; ADD } }
 ```

-However in order to originate a Michelson contract on Tezos, we also
+However in order to originate a Michelson contract on Mavryk, we also
 need to provide the initial storage value, we can use
 `compile-storage` to compile the LIGO representation of the storage to
 Michelson.